iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> We must not be afraid of dreaming the seemingly impossible if we want the seemingly impossible to become a reality.
+> The first step toward getting somewhere is to decide that you are not going to stay where you are.
 >
-> — Vaclav Havel
+> — Unknown

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->